Design that

 Converge & launch

 Resolve the biggest unknowns before committing to high-fidelity.
-Hand off with clarity on what's been de-risked with a clear map of follow-up steps.
+Hand off with clarity with a clear follow-up plan.

 05